 Meat pies such as steak and kidney, pork, and chicken and mushroom are hugely popular in England and countries which were colonised by the United Kingdom: Australia, New Zealand and South Africa.
 Savoury pies feature in many more cultures around the world today.
 The Spanish empanada, Then Indian samosa and the Italian calzone are all examples of delicious and popular savoury pies.

-With the culinary world becoming smaller and people becoming more adventurous, there is a huge cultural cross over with mixing up of flavours and styles.
-There is nothing stopping you putting a chilli con carne into a pasty, or filling a potato pot pie with Thai green curry.
+With the culinary world becoming smaller and people becoming more adventurous, there is a huge cultural crossover with the mixing up of flavours and styles.
+There is nothing stopping you from putting a chilli con carne into a pasty, or filling a potato pot pie with Thai green curry.
 Have fun experimenting with fillings and crusts that you love.

 This impressive-looking pie with crispy outer layers and a soft comforting filling can be made with pumpkin or butternut.
 Add additional chilli if you like things spicy.

 A few of my other phyllo pie recipes you may like:

 Spinach and 3 cheese phyllo pie – made into a serpent shape